maxchang3/vmg-converter/README.md

 Or, if you want to parse the "Subject:" param in the 'VBODY', just add: `-f "VBODY:"`

+## Import xml

+For Android, I recommend "SMS Backup and Restore".

 # Reference:

 https://matteocontrini.medium.com/how-to-transfer-windows-phone-smses-to-android-6d5e941f3362

 https://github.com/matteocontrini/sms-wp-to-android